FoenixRetro/Documentation/f256/quick_start.md

 - Card should be "XC" type vs. "HC".
 Typically older cards in the 512MB-8GB range work pretty well, which is more than enough space anyways.
 Very new cards that are very large tend not to work?
 - Card *MUST* be formatted FAT32 -- **NOT: FAT, FAT12, FAT16, or exFAT**.
 Note that while MacOS will read a FAT32 formatted card, the included disk utility won't format FAT32.
 Windows 10/11 works fine, but make sure to force FAT32 (or use the command line: `format /FS:FAT32 H:`)
+- Some folks have had luck formatting cards with the [official SD Association formatter for Windows](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/).

+## Demos Archive

 - [Download the most recent demos archive](archive/) and expand it to the root of the flash card.